mailund/r-programmer-blog/content/post/scoping-rules-and-nse/index.md

 ```

 ```
-## Error in eval(predvars, data, env): object 'b' not found
+## Error in eval(predvars, data, env): objekt 'b' blev ikke fundet
 ```

 To get this to work, we need to substitute arguments into the model-fitting.

 The `wrapr::let` function works that way.
-It lets us substitute variables and after the substitution we can evaluate the expression.
-If the parameter `eval` is `TRUE` the expression will be evaluated; if it is `FALSE` it will not.
+It lets us substitute variables, and after the substitution, we can evaluate the expression.
+If the parameter `eval` is `TRUE` the expression will be evaluated; if it is `FALSE`, it will not.

 We can define our `lm_prop` function like this: